MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 2. Modify the PowerShell script to include the token.

-3. Create a task that runs the PowerShell script in the context of the service account that will run the labeling cmdlets.
+3. Create a task that runs the PowerShell script in the context of the service account that will label and protect files.

 4. Confirm that the token is saved for the service account, and delete the PowerShell script.